Program Overview

 – describe several orthogonal systems and analyse their advantages and limitations

-To do this, the course will be divided into four parts:
+The course will be divided into four parts:

 I. Definitions and actors involved: synthetic biology “seen from the outside”.